Give me a layman's description of your rating system.

 Continuing this interest as a hobby, I developed a web page and helped pioneer

-the organization of college football rankings via my comparison.
+the organization of college football rankings via my composite.

 The BCS, which started in 1997, realized the need to expand its sample of computer ratings